ThredUp's shares pop in stock market debut

 Reinhart said that the proceeds from the initial public offering will be used to invest in software at its facilities, while expanding beyond the U.S. to possibly Europe.

-ThredUp's debut comes as the resale market has been strong even during the pandemic, benefiting from shoppers' accelerated shift online and customers' steadfast focus on second-hand goods as they become more conscious about the environment.
+ThredUp's debut comes as the resale market has remained resilient even during the pandemic, benefiting from shoppers' accelerated shift online and customers' steadfast focus on second-hand goods as they become more conscious about the environment.
 The total resale market reached $28 billion in 2019 and should increase to $64 billion by 2024, according to research from GlobalData commissioned by ThredUp.

+ThredUp, whiich is based in Oakland, California and was founded in 2009, calls itself a “managed" marketplace, for sellers, including managing pricing, merchandising, fulfillment, payments and customer service.
+With this model, it believes it attracts high-quality supply without directly spending money to acquire sellers.

 The company's revenue was $186.0 million in 2020, up 14% over 2019, according to its filing with the Securities and Exchange Commission.
 Its net loss widened to $47.9 million in 2020, from $38.2 million in 2019.